deepvk/NISQA-s/README.md

 ## Quick start

+Please note that provided checkpoint trained for 48 kHz files.
+Upsample your files if yours has lower samplerate.

 If you want to just run this repo with provided config and samples -
 ```
 python -m scripts.run_infer_file